adventuremomblog

 Football game at night

-They LOVE football and are very passionate about watching their favorite teams, both at the college level and in the NFL.
+They LOVE football and are passionate about watching their favorite teams, at the college level and in the NFL.

-Their appreciation/admiration of Tom Brady goes back to his University of Michigan days.
+Their appreciation/admiration of Tom Brady started back to his days at the University of Michigan.

 men watching football game

-Their ideal scenario is to watch a game in person but, realistically, they end up watching their favorite teams more often on tv.
+Their ideal scenario is to watch a game in person but, realistically, they watch their favorite teams more often on TV.
 This typically involves a lot of cheering, yelling, clapping, and high-fives.
 My house gets REALLY LOUD on game days.

 Bowl games are special occasions that they revolve their schedules around in anticipation.

-I’m the type of person who isn’t into football as much as my family so I try to let them enjoy the game without interruptions if possible because they are so intense.
+I’m the type of person who isn’t into football as much as my family so I try to let them enjoy the game without interruptions because they are so intense.

-I do try… I’ve attended University of Michigan football games with them, we support our local NFL team The Bengals here in Cincinnati (who dey!), I attended Football 101 at OSU and I’ve even visited the Football Hall of Fame in Canton, Ohio.
+I do try… I’ve attended University of Michigan football games with them, we support our local NFL team The Bengals here in Cincinnati (Who Dey!), I attended Football 101 at OSU and I’ve visited the Football Hall of Fame in Canton, Ohio.

 If you have younger kids with football super fan parents, the Big Game Day Bingo card is here to help.
-You can use these cards for bowl games or for Super Bowl Bingo Cards.
+You can use these cards for College Bowl Games or while watching the Super Bowl.

 bowl of Goldfish crackers